-The Risk Management Tables will be updated and the ten most serious and significant risks presented to the Board quarterly, with the full Risk Management Tables being presented to the Board annually in August.
+The Risk Management Tables will be updated and presented to Management Committee quarterly.
 The Risk Management Tables will be referenced in order to ease identification.

 Corporate Governance - CG Finance - F Housing Services - HS Property Services - PS Human Resources - HR Information Technology - IT